APEC Thailand 2022

-APEC 2022 Thailand is a year-long hosting of Asia-Pacific Economic Cooperation (APEC) meetings in Thailand took place in 2022.
+APEC 2022 Thailand was the year-long hosting of Asia-Pacific Economic Cooperation (APEC) meetings in Thailand that took place in 2022.
 Thailand previously hosted APEC meetings in 2003 and 1992.

-The theme for 2022 APEC meetings is "Open.
+The theme for the 2022 APEC meetings is "Open.
 Connect.
 Balance."

-The summit returned into an in-person meeting since the 2018 summit after the 2019 summit in Chile was cancelled due to the protests at the country and the last two editions were held virtually due to the COVID-19 pandemic.
+The summit returned into an in-person meeting since the 2018 summit after the 2019 summit in Chile was cancelled due to protests in the country and the last two editions were held virtually due to the COVID-19 pandemic.

-Following the assassination of Shinzo Abe, former Prime Minister of Japan, on 8 July 2022, security concerns were raised for the event that was only four months away, which lead to heightened security measures being taken by Thailand.
+Following the assassination of Shinzo Abe, former Prime Minister of Japan, on 8 July 2022, security concerns were raised for the event that was only four months away, which led to heightened security measures being taken by Thailand.

 Logo

 The APEC 2022 logo was selected from the 2021 National Youth Design Award competition, jointly organized by the Thai Foreign ministry and several Thai universities.
 Logo submissions were accepted from 1 May to 30 June 2021.
 598 logos were submitted by people under 25 year old from many countries.

 The logo selected from the contest was made by Chawanon Wongtrakuljong, an architecture student from Chulalongkorn University in Bangkok.
 It features a Chalom, an ancient traditional bamboo basket used to carry products and goods in Thailand.
 Chaloms are made with bamboo strips, tied and interlaced together to serve as a strong structure.
 Thus, it is used to symbolize strength, resilience, and cooperation between the nations in the region.
 Chalom also represents prosperous trading and commerce, since it is used to carry goods.
 Additionally, the logo also represents sustainability, because Chaloms are made from bamboo, an environmentally friendly material.

 The 21 openings between the woven bamboo stands for the 21 APEC nations.
 The 3 colors used in the logo represents the motto of the meeting: